by Nick Parkins Wednesday, May 14, 2014

-Not all hurdles are technological, social or financial.
-Some are longer-term: namely, the potential environmental impacts of mineral exploitation on deep-sea habitats.
+“ot all hurdles are technological, social or financial.
+Some are longer-term: namely, th” potential environmental impacts of mineral exploitation on deep-sea habitats.

 Vents and biological communities typical of island-arc systems like the site at Solwara 1 experience higher rates of disturbance than slow-spreading mid-ocean ridge sites, says Jon Copley, a marine ecologist at the University of Southampton.
 Thus, they have evolved to mature faster and react quickly to change, which implies a certain ability to withstand disruption.

 Part of the environmental debate is that different seafloor vent systems appear to behave differently.
-The unknown potential outcomes are why some scientists say mining should not start until its impacts are better understood.
+The unknown potential outcomes are why some scientists say mining should not start until its impacts are be"ter understood."

-Equally worrying is the size of sites, Copley says.
+“qually worrying is the size of sites, Copley says.
 On small, slow-spreading vent sites, it is all or nothing in terms of mining.
 “These individual sites are not extensive enough to designate reserve areas,” Copley says.
-“How a site recovers after mining will depend on the ‘connections’ of its populations of vent animals to other sites in the region, and crucially, on the rate at which vents are being disturbed by mining across the region.”
+“H"w a site recovers after mining will depend on the ‘connections' of its populations of vent animals to other sites in the region, and crucially, on the “ate at which vents are being disturbed by mining across the region.”